clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/java_jdbc/home.md

 {:title "java.jdbc - Getting Started"
  :layout :page}

-This guide is intended to help you use Clojure's JDBC wrapper, the `java.jdbc` Contrib library.
+This guide is intended to help you the Clojure Contrib JDBC wrapper: `clojure.java.jdbc`

+**A modern JDBC wrapper has since been written (by the same author/maintainer) -- read about [`next.jdbc` on cljdoc.org](cljdoc.org/d/com.github.seancorfield/next.jdbc/)**

 ## Contents